neoforged/JavaSourceTransformer/README.md

       --classpath=<addToClasspath>
                            Additional classpath entries to use.
 Is combined with --libraries-list.
   -h, --help               Show this help message and exit.
+      --ignore-prefix=<ignoredPrefixes>
+                           Do not transforms entry whose path start with this prefix.
       --in-format=<inputFormat>
                            Specify the format of INPUT explicitly.
 AUTO (the default) performs auto-detection.
 Other options are SINGLE_FILE for Java files, ARCHIVE